ryanthomas92/angular-services-training/readme.md

 ### Overview

+We've learned that it's best practice to let controllers in Angular just handle the view and to move logic about acquiring data into services.
 Today we'll put those best practices into practice by refactoring part of a book app!
 We'll refactor code to move AJAX requests out of the controller, and we'll practice using promises.

+> Note: Services are a best practice, but they're not required to make a working Angular app.
+If you're looking for a quick and dirty mockup, you may not need services.

 ### Investigate Existing Code